akurasy/azure-exam/README.md

 you need to create a Recovery Services vault first before a backup policy

-To delete a RG, delete ball resources that are locked and backed up
+To delete a RG, delete all resources that are locked and backed up

 backup vault supported data source ; blob, azure disk, postgres and k8s services.
 Recovery services vault data source. azure sql data protection manager, backup server, backup agent.